I am a

 The 1 RM results (kg) combined with body weight determines the Strength athlete’s level, ranging from Untrained to Elite level.

-All the percentage increase values are stored in the program’s Experience bank along with variables which affects performance such as test exercise, gender, level, body weight, age, height, waist to hip ratio and more.
-The percentage increase values displayed in the Experience bank are median values.
+All the percentage increase values are stored in the program’s Experience Bank along with variables which affect performance such as test exercise, gender, level, body weight, age, height, waist-to-hip ratio and more.
+The percentage increase values displayed in the Experience Bank are median values.
 The median (average) is the “middle” of a sorted list from smallest to largest of all the percentage increase values.

-The Top 3 Results table displays which traits or variables and which Mirror athletes that achieved the best result after completing the program, for each level.
+The Top 3 Results table displays which traits or variables and which mirror athletes who achieved the best result after completing the program, for each level.

-Your expected result table predicts the results the individual Strength athlete may achieve if he or she choose to start and complete the program, and properly manage his or hers fatigue and recovery abilities and facilitate for optimal output.
+Your expected result table predicts the results the individual strength athlete may achieve if they choose to start and complete the program, and properly manage their fatigue and recovery abilities and aim for optimal output.

 Reviews